 The castle is in the nearby village of Predjama, a short 10 minute drive further up the road from the caves.
 In this small enclave there’s a small hunting museum in the cafe and souvenir shop.
 A pleasant viewing that we were kindly allowed into for free.
 Its main attraction, though, is the castle in the side of the mountain.
 Backing onto the mountains and cave networks, the castle is a museum to the defiance of its residents over the hundreds of years it has held strong.

-Why not check out our full photo gallery from Postojna and Predjama?
-Click here.
+See our full photo gallery from Postojna and Predjama by clicking here!

 On our final full day, we drove up to the town of Bled, famous for the island on Lake Bled.
 The weather gave us everything on this day, everything snow related anyway, for our walk around that took roughly five hours with a few stops.
 For the first hour at least the island and church were completely invisible for falling snow, and whilst this began to clear it gave us some moody and incredible photographs.
 Also on the way round, we saw swans and robins, seemingly happy to get close, take bread and even pose for pictures.
 Our final adventure was to climb the winding staircase up to Bled Castle to eat their obligatory Bled Cream Cake and get a panoramic view of the lake and island.

-Why not check out our full photo gallery from Bled?
-Click here.
+Want to see our full photo gallery from Bled?
+Click here!

-One final evening in Ljubljana saw us having a couple of drinks and a wonderful meal in a Serbian restaurant in the center.
+One final evening in Ljubljana saw us having a couple of drinks and a wonderful meal in a Serbian restaurant in the city centre.
 Making the journey back, before flying back out the next morning.